 How to Identify Orphaned Raccoons and Squirrels

 Note: Whenever young mammals are found, an attempt should be made to reunite them with their parent(s).
 Parents provide the best care for young wildlife and when young are inadvertently removed from their parents, it decreases the likelihood that they will survive, even with expert human care.
-Different species of mammals have different development phases and types of parental care, therefore it is important to know some specific information about a species prior to determining if an animal has been orphaned.
+Each wildlife species has its own specific needs and requires specialized care to recover.

 Speaking for the ones who can’t speak for themselves

 Keep up the good work speaking for the ones who can’t speak for themselves.
 A society who cares for their animals is a better society.
 Thanks for your good work!